Why you should restore your traditional Croatian stone house properly

 Finally, being sustainable, climate-friendly, and energy-efficient, stone houses plug into the global trend toward climate-friendly tourism.
 This speaks to a growing global niche market – in its infancy in Croatia.

 Our house is on Učka Mountain, just below the Učka Nature Reserve, with wide views over the Adriatic and islands.
-This is a paradise for the burned, corona-weary, climate-aware tourists.
+This is a paradise for the burned, climate-aware tourists.
 Yet, there are very few beautifully restored stone houses in our area.

 The Stone and Straw house, which is right on the Učka hiking trail, surrounded by nature, is one of them.
 Regarded as an ecological “work of art”, it combines modern comfort with all the charm of a stone house: terracotta roof tiles, oak beams, stone walls, wine-covered pergolas made from local chestnut trees, and wonderful flagstone floors.
 Demand to rent the house – both from individuals or groups coming for seminars – is great, according to owner Aldelheid Grupp, who says her house is often booked out a year in advance.